Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 Short_title: How to get a freelance visa
 Description: The process and the requirements for obtaining a German freelance visa or a German artist visa.
 This is how you become self-employed in Germany.
 Date_created: 2018-02-09
+Related_reviews:
+    reviews/how-to-get-a-german-freelance-visa/kathleen-parker.md
-Related_reviews: reviews/how-to-get-a-german-freelance-visa/kathleen-parker.md, reviews/how-to-get-a-german-freelance-visa/johanna-sieben.md
+    reviews/how-to-get-a-german-freelance-visa/johanna-sieben.md
 ---

-In this guide, I show you how to apply for the German freelance visa.
+This guide shows you how to apply for the German freelance visa.
 This [residence permit](/glossary/Aufenthaltstitel) lets you move to Germany to [start a business](/guides/start-a-business-in-germany) or [become a freelancer](/guides/become-a-freelancer-in-germany).

 If you apply for an [artist visa](/glossary/Artist%20visa) or a language teacher visa, the process is the same.